Raunak0713/Raunak0713/README.md

 💫 **About Me:**
 Hey 👋!
-I'm a pre-final year CSE student at VIT Bhopal University, diving into the world of React and Next.js, crafting web wonders, and unraveling data structures.
+I'm a final year CSE student at VIT Bhopal University, diving into the world of React and Next.js, crafting web wonders, and unraveling data structures.
 By day, I code; by night, I dream of upcoming tech! 🚀

 👯 **Projects:**
 Dancing with React and Next.js, creating pixel-perfect experiences.
 Join me in this coding journey! 💻✨